220 Sherman Hall

 The P-Card can be used to pay for airfare, lodging, parking, shuttles, rental car, and other specified travel expenses.

-P-cards may not be used for meals or to pre-pay lodging or shuttles.
+P-cards may not be used for meals.

 The original receipts must be attached to the Travel Voucher and a copy of the receipts attached to the P-Card statement.

 Please indicate in the Traveler’s Comment section of the Travel Voucher any expenses purchased with the P-Card

 IRS Publication 535 indicates that reimbursements to employees for deductible expenses incurred while performing services are not taxable if 1) paid or incurred while performing services as an employee, 2) adequately accounted for within a reasonable period of time.
 A reasonable period of time is defined as within 60 days after the expenses were paid or incurred.